johngeorgewright/stream/docs/timelines.md

 ### Closing a stream

-A stream will only close, when specified to do, so with the pipe character: `|`.
+A stream will only close, when specified to do so, with the pipe character: `|`.

 For example: